 Statistics provides us with a way of describing and quantifying difference with respect to whatever parameters we choose to plug into our models.
 We can collect data on whatever parameters we like and run a variety of statistical tests looking for associations.
+Instead of considering the previous categories as some kind of group (e.g., a natural kind, a social kind, a nominal kind) we will then shift to considering equity group membership as a label for a value of a statistical parameter.

 The relevant differences are between groups of people.
 To illustrate this, let us consider Jane and Joan who are identical twins who were born in Australia.
 Jane develops a rare form of cancer, or maybe Jane gets hit by a bus.
 While these are differences in health status these differences are between individuals rather than between individuals on the basis of group membership.
-Contrast Jane and Joan with Sarah and Adam.
-Sarah is born in Sub-Saharan Africa.
-Sarah will attends school for a few years and dies in her 40's.
-Adam is born in Sweden and attends schooling through to college dying sometime in his 70's.
-While these are, again, particular individuals, the idea is that this (or something like it) is the case for a significant number of people.
-Health outcomes (life expectancy) varies depending on country of birth and it is these differences between people on the basis of their group membership that is relevant to health inequity.
+Contrast Jane and Joan with Nthabiseng, Pieter, and Sven, who were introduced to us near the start of Chapter two.
+We considered the differences in their life chances with respect to education, and life expactancy.
+These Nthabiseng, Pieter, and Sven weren't supposed to be descriptions of actual individuals.
+There may be no particular individuals who exemplify those averages.
+The idea is that something very much like what is the case for Nthabiseng, Pieter, and Sven is the case for a significant number of people, however.
+Health outcomes (life expectancies) vary depending on country of birth and it is these differences between people on the basis of their group membership that is relevant to health inequity.

 There are different kinds of variables in statistics.
 Sex, or gender, is typically regarded as binomial (either male or female and not both).
-Treating sex or gender as binomial means that statisticians have problems coping with individuals who are unwilling or unable to be classified in the standard box (due to genetic difference, gender identification, accident etc).
-On the other extreme a variable might be continuous in nature - such as birth date and time -that we render discrete in various ways We could render it discrete as an interval e.g., same day, same year, same 10 year block.
+Treating sex or gender as binomial means that statisticians have no way of classifying individuals who are unwilling or unable to be classified in the standard box (due to genetic difference, gender identification, accident etc).
+On the other extreme a variable might be continuous in nature - such as birth date and time - that we render discrete in various ways.
+We could render it discrete as an interval e.g., same day, same year, same 10 year block.
 We could make age to be a binomial variable (e.g., under 30 years as at day/month/year vs 30 years or over as at day/month/year).
 Whether age is blocked in one or another of those ways may give us different results with respect to what our tests say about the association between age and some other variable.
 Or between a variable (e.g., a medication) and an outcome (e.g., no longer meets criterion for depression) once we have excluded certain people (e.g., people under 20 years and people over 50 years).

-Variables might also be continuous.
-For example, it might be the number of steps taken per day as measured by ones personal communications / surveillance device.
+There are other ways of rendering continuous variables discrete: For example, it might be the number of steps taken per day as measured by ones personal communications / surveillance device.
 The number of steps is nominal (let us say) there is a particular and discrete number of steps.
 One might measure the association between age and number of steps - or one might block one or both of them into coarser grained categories and look for associations between blocks.
 Different ways of grouping will give us different associations between groups.
 There is an art to grouping in various ways in order to find associations.
 For various ends.